drocheam/optrace/docs/source/math/tracing.rst

 But compared to an image, this is a spectral histogram within a wavelength range resulting from the rays wavelengths and powers.
 Instead of an ``RImage`` a ``LightSpectrum`` object is created with type ``"Histogram"``.

+..
+TODO ^-- does the above belong here?
+And add class links.

 The number of bins for the histogram is: